 Causes of Telogen Effluvium

 Telogen Effluvium hair loss can be triggered for several reasons.
-We recommend a careful evaluation of possible triggers with a thorough hair loss consultation by a specialist at a hair loss clinic, such as the Simone Thomas hair loss clinic in Bournemouth, Reading and London.
+We recommend a careful evaluation of possible triggers with a thorough hair loss consultation by a specialist at a hair loss clinic, such as the Simone Thomas hair loss clinic in Bournemouth.
 There is a 95% chance of complete recovery from Telogen Effluvium hair loss when the triggers are identified and it rarely lasts longer than 6 months.
 Examples of some of the triggers of Telogen Effluvium hair loss are: